For combustion to take place, three things must be present:

 Sand: When sand is added to a fire it removes the oxygen.

 Fire Blankets: Fire blankets can be wrapped around burning objects or people.
 The blanket stops oxygen getting to the flame.

 Carbon dioxide (CO2): Carbon dioxide fire extinguishers are sprayed onto the fire to remove the oxygen.

 Water: Water can be added to fires to remove the heat.
 Water must never be used on an electrical fire or any burning oil.
-Adding water to burning oil will cause the cause the fire to become fiercer.
+Adding water to burning oil will cause the fire to become fiercer.
 Shown below is a picture of what happens when water is added to burning oil in a chip pan (not good!):